bof64665/LDF_ReactFrontend/README.md

-# Visual Decision-Support for Live Digital Forensic Investigation
+# Visual Decision-Support for Live Digital Forensic Investigation - Client

 This web application is part of a research prototype to provide visual decision-support for Live Digital Forensic investigations.
 A publication is currently being prepared and will be linked here once it is available.